-The engine speed signal is obtained from an angle encoder mounted on crankshaft fore end.
-Alternatively the signal could be obtained from an optical sensor reading a zebra tape bonded to the engine shaft.
+The engine speed signal is obtained from an angle encoder mounted on the crankshaft fore end.
+Alternatively the signal could be obtained from a trigger arrangement on the aft end of the engine.

-The PMI system data is automatically compensated for crankshaft deflection from the torque generated at different loads.
+The PMI system compensates automatically for the twisting experienced by each section of the crankshaft due to the torque generated at different loads.